CSpanias/cspanias.github.io/_posts/2024-01-16-HTB - Monitored.md

 - The DMBS used is MySQL.
 - We have two databases: `nagiosxi` and `information_schema`.

-The [vulnerability description](https://outpost24.com/blog/nagios-xi-vulnerabilities/) mentions that the `xi_users` table; let's see if this exists:
+The [vulnerability description](https://outpost24.com/blog/nagios-xi-vulnerabilities/) mentions that there is a `xi_users` table; let's see if this exists:

 ```bash
 # enumerate tables